Dental Pricing Research: Crowns, Implants, Orthodontics & Common Procedures

 What affects the cost of a root canal?

-Are dental schools a cheaper option?
+Are dental schools a lower-cost option?